-Even for companies that recognize a digital transformation is important or critical (96% actually, according to the Progress survey), it can be difficult for them to initiate the undertaking until they have compelling evidence on the benefits of investing in digital platforms.
+Even for companies that recognize a digital transformation is critical (96% actually, according to the Progress survey), it can be challenging to initiate the undertaking until they have compelling evidence of the benefits of investing in digital platforms.

 That’s what I want to do here—share some compelling evidence.

-I was recently communicating with a Consumer Packaged Goods (CPG) company about their strategic objectives as outlined in their 10-K for 2015, and I quickly identified the applicability of these objectives to many CPG—and other consumer goods—companies.
-I also noticed that their objectives for future improvement aligned with the core digital powers provided by o9.
+I recently communicated with a Consumer Packaged Goods (CPG) company about the strategic objectives outlined in their 10-K for 2015.
+I quickly identified the applicability of these objectives to many CPG—and other consumer goods—companies.
+I also noticed that their goals for future improvement aligned with the core digital powers provided by o9.
 With some quick math based on our existing clients’ savings with o9, I calculated conservative estimates on the value proposition for this company if they underwent a digital transformation with a platform like o9’s mPower.

 Here are four long-term strategic objectives common to CPG companies and how a digital transformation can produce real value.

-A critical element to a high-value innovation process is business case definition (and revisiting that case as conditions change).
-When undertaking an innovation initiative, such as for a new flavor or new targeted marketing, R&D has to evaluate consumer trends.
-CPG companies often have long product innovation cycles, approximately 18-36 months for some, and consumer interests oftentimes change during the course of this cycle.
+A critical element of a high-value innovation process is business case definition (and revisiting that case as conditions change).
+When undertaking an innovation initiative, such as for a new flavor or targeted marketing, R&D must evaluate consumer trends.
+CPG companies often have long product innovation cycles, approximately 18-36 months for some, and consumer interests frequently change during this cycle.

-Let’s say during this CPG company’s innovation cycle, R&D produces five choices for a new product.
-The company can only launch one-two at the most—of these new products.
+During this CPG company’s innovation cycle, R&D produces five choices for a new product.
+The company can only launch one-two or most—of these new products.
 What does this mean for the other three or four products?
-Will the company idle these products and launch them later?
-These strategic decisions are generally left to the executives, and many companies struggle with providing them the information they need on the right key business factors.
-First, decision makers need visibility into current, unbiased information on product innovation, product development, and supply chain capacity.
+Will the company idle these products and throw them later?
+These strategic decisions are generally left to the executives, and many companies struggle to provide the information they need on the right key business factors.
+First, decision-makers need visibility into current, unbiased information on product innovation, product development, and supply chain capacity.
 Then, they need the analytical capabilities to decipher that data.
-Trade-off analysis capabilities in digital platforms enable executives, such as the Chief Growth Officer, to evaluate the revenue potential and costs for the new product choices.
-The visibility into key business drivers and the analytical techniques to evaluate those drivers together facilitate more efficient and effective innovation.
+Trade-off analysis capabilities in digital platforms enable executives, such as the Chief Growth Officer, to evaluate the revenue potential and costs for new product choices.
+The visibility into key business drivers and the analytical techniques to assess those drivers together facilitate more efficient and practical innovation.

 Digital platforms like o9’s mPower have helped leading consumer products companies break down silos in innovation and improve decision-making capability.
 For this CPG company, global innovation is a big spending category (over 5% of revenue), with over $400 million in the R&D budget for 2015.
-A conservative 1% cost reduction in innovation through more efficient business case definition and redefinition and through more effective trade-off analysis would represent over $17 million in available resources to further improve product innovation.
-Similar movement against R&D costs would free up over $4 million.
+A conservative 1% cost reduction in innovation through more efficient business case definition, redefinition, and more effective trade-off analysis would represent over $17 million in available resources to improve product innovation further.
+A similar movement against R&D costs would free up over $4 million.
 By providing visibility into key business drivers and providing analytical techniques for translating that data into decisions, digital platforms can help transform product innovation into a cycle of continuous improvement.

 A congested S&OP process whittles away at your company’s margins.
-In the case of this CPG company, the cost of sales was a staggering $18 billion.
-It was therefore imperative for the company to radically improve the efficiency of sales.
+In this CPG company's case, the sales cost was a staggering $18 billion.
+Therefore, the company needed to improve sales efficiency radically.

 Digital platforms can revolutionize sales in the following ways:

-- Improving sales feedback and field engagement through a next-generation planning system for supply chain
+- Improving sales feedback and field engagement through a next-generation planning system for the supply chain

 - Enabling more effective scenario analysis and reducing excessive error in forecasting by monitoring revenue drivers